SoftSec-KAIST/SURI/README.md

 ### 3 Prepare Dataset

 Our dataset used for our evaluation consists of Coreutils v9.1, Binutils v2.40, SPEC CPU 2006 (v1.1) and SPEC CPU 2017 (v1.1).
-We provide dataset for Coreutils and Binutils through Zenodo (see [above](#1-download-the-artifact)).
+We provide dataset (including binaries and ground truths) for Coreutils and Binutils through Zenodo (see [1.
+Download the Artifact](#1-download-the-artifact)).
 However, due to licensing restrictions, we are not able to distribute SPEC CPU benchmark binaries.
 Instead, we provide scripts to allow users to build those binaries themselves.

 Note that you can still run our artifact **without** SPEC CPU benchmark binaries.
 Our experiment scripts will show the results on Coreutils and Binutils benchmarks